aatluri/DiagnosticTestRecommender/README.md

 **GitHub Actions Configuration**
 1. The .github/workflows/checks.yml contains the configuration for GitHub Actions.
-2. But essentially we set set up a trigger and then steps for linting and testing.
+2. Essentially we set set up a trigger and then steps for linting and testing.
 3. We also set up DockerHub authentication using the secrets we created in the settings of our github repo earlier.
-4. While its not necessary to set up DockerHub authentication, it gives us the advantage of getting around the rate limits set by docker to pull the base images each time we build our image.
-2. The file has detailed comments for each step which you can go through tio get a better understanding of what happens in the file.
+4. The file has detailed comments for each step which you can go through tio get a better understanding of what happens in the file.

 ## Django Admin